eflglobal/exercise-data-transformation/README.md

     representing the number of times the person clicked on something).

 Your task is to write a program to transform the incoming data from [`payload.js` (included in this GitHub repo)](payload.js) to the table structure described by the `Assessmentresponse` model.

+**You do not have to submit a Python/Django solution; feel free to use whatever language/framework that you feel most comfortable with.**

+# Hints

+- The observation attributes in `payload.js` vary depending on the step/observation name.
+We did that on purpose.
+- You may need to make assumptions about the meaning/purpose of some of the data.
+If you can justify it, we'll go with it.